How To Build The Perfect Capsule Wardrobe

 Take it one season at a time

 The beauty of building a capsule wardrobe is you should be able to use some of those essential items for multiple seasons.
-It can be overwhelming to try to shop for a year-round wardrobe all at once while worrying about whether you've bought something that will only be trendy, or in style for a hot minute.
-According to Modern Minimalism, you will have more success focusing on building your wardrobe around the current season, and adding essential pieces as needed, instead of trying to choose clothes for the whole year all at once.
+It can be overwhelming to try to shop for a year-round wardrobe all at once while worrying about whether you've bought something that will only be trendy for a short time.
+You'll have more success focusing on building your wardrobe around the current season and adding essential pieces as needed, instead of trying to choose clothes for the whole year all at once.

 "Aside from outerwear, my pieces generally stay the same throughout the year," designer Misha Nonoo explains to InStyle.
 "The future of fashion is moving towards a seasonless calendar, and consumers are getting increasingly tired of the idea of something being 'so last year.'"
 She notes that aside from needing clothes based on the changing weather, the beauty of a capsule wardrobe is it tends to be so classic you don't have to worry about those key pieces going out of style.